nishan-paul-2022/flick-p2p-file-sharing/README.md

 ## 🔒 Security & Privacy

-- **No backend storage** - files are transferred directly between peers
+- **Direct P2P** - files are transferred directly between peers via WebRTC
-- **End-to-end encrypted** - WebRTC provides built-in encryption
 - **No tracking** - zero analytics or tracking scripts
 - **Client-side only** - all logic runs in the browser
 - **Secure headers** - CSP and security headers configured